|

 2. The request is assessed for risk, cost, and downstream impact.

-3. A change advisory board (CAB) or designated approver reviews it and gives a thumbs up or sends it back.
+3. A change advisory board (CAB) or designated approver reviews and approves it — or sends it back.

 4. The change is scheduled, executed, and tested.